microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/RuntimeFactory/Create.md

 ## Remarks

-Only one Coyote runtime can be created per process.
+Only one Coyote runtime can be used per process.
 If you create a new Coyote runtime it replaces the previously installed one.
 This is a thread-safe operation.

 ## See Also